 The COHIBA model file is an XML file.
 The file name is typically model-file.xml.
 The basic XML syntax for one element is where name is the name of the element and the argument is a value (text, number) or other elements.
-The attribute is omitted in most cases.
 Often argument contains further elements in a nested structure.
 Comments in XML starts with <!-- and ends with -->.
 A comment can not include '--' for historical reasons.
+COHIBA also accept # as a start-of-comment symbol.
+Text after # on the same line is ignored when interpreting the COHIBA model file.

 '''

-<name attribute = "attribute value">
+<name>

 argument

 </name>

 '''